prometheus/graphite_exporter/README.md

 metric is then constructed from these labels. `$n`-style references in the label value are replaced by the n-th wildcard match in the matching line, starting at 1.
 Multiple matching definitions are separated by one or more empty lines.
-The first mapping rule that matches a graohite metric wins.
+The first mapping rule that matches a graphite metric wins.

 Metrics that don't match any mapping in the configuration file are translated into Prometheus metrics without any labels and with certain characters escaped